Post Training Quantization of Large Language Models with Microscaling Formats

-\paragraph{Microscaling format.} The microscaling (MX) format for deep neural net computation was proposed by prior work, first as MSFP~\cite{darvish2020pushing, darvish2023shared} and later subsumed by an emerging industry standard \emph{microscaling formats}~\cite{rouhani2023microscaling}.
-Specifically MXINT8, a microscaling format that enables high-accuracy inference using half the memory footprint and twice the throughput of FP16, is an emerging industry standard endorsed by Microsoft, AMD, Arm, Intel, Meta, NVIDIA, and Qualcomm~\cite{rouhani2023microscaling}, already seeing adoption in today's hardware products, such as Qualcomm Cloud AI100 Accelerator~\cite{QualcommA100} and NVIDIA Blackwell GPUs~\cite{NvidiaBlackwell-MX}.
+\paragraph{Microscaling format.} The microscaling (MX) format for neural net computation was proposed by prior work, first as MSFP~\cite{darvish2020pushing} and later subsumed by an emerging industry standard \emph{microscaling formats}~\cite{rouhani2023microscaling}.
+Specifically, MXINT8 is a microscaling format that enables high-accuracy inference using approximately half the memory footprint of FP16.
+It is an emerging industry standard endorsed by Microsoft, AMD, Arm, Intel, Meta, and NVIDIA~\cite{rouhani2023microscaling} and is already seeing adoption in today's hardware products, such as the Qualcomm cloud AI100 Accelerator~\cite{QualcommA100} and NVIDIA Blackwell GPUs~\cite{NvidiaBlackwell-MX}.

 The MX format is a variant of block data representation that uses shared scale factors to represent a group of values.
 It is characterized by three key components: 1) the scale factor data type, 2) the data type and precision of individual elements, and 3) the scaling block size.
-The scale factor is applied uniformly across a block of individual elements.
-This paper specifically focuses on MX formats employing the \emph{INT} data type for individual elements, thus termed \emph{MXINT}.
+The scale factor is uniformly applied across a block of elements.
+This paper focuses on MX formats that use the \emph{INT} data type for individual elements, referred to as \emph{MXINT}.
 More details on the microscaling format are provided in Section~\ref{sec:mx} of the appendix.

 \paragraph{Notation.} Throughout the paper we denote a microscaling (MX) format with scaling block size of $b$, $\textit{8-bit}$ shared scaling factor, and $d$ bits per element by $\textit{\textbf{MXINTd-b}}$.
-For example, $\textit{MXINT6-64}$ represents an MX format with $6$ bits per element, $8$ bits shared exponent across $64$ values within a block.
-Unless specified otherwise, for a given tensor the blocking dimension is the last dimension of the tensor.
+For example, $\textit{MXINT4-128}$ represents an MX format with $4$ bits per element, $8$ bits shared exponent across $128$ values within a block.
 Similarly, a fixed-point value with $i$ integer bits and no fractional bits is denoted by $\textit{\textbf{INTi}}$.
 For instance, $\textit{INT4}$ specifies a fixed-point value with $4$ integer bits and no fractional bits.